Having more fun than a human being should be allowed to have.

 Right here behind the golden EIB microphone.

-I am America's real anchor man and America's truth detector.
+I am America's real anchor man and America's truth detector and quite naturally the doctor of democracy.

 All here in one package behind the golden EIB microphone, of which there are only two.